EXTREMOPHILARUM/saurabh.photos/content/posts/japan-photo-journey.md

 **Transport**: Aircraft
 **Duration**: 8.89 hours

-**The Numbers**:
-Originally scheduled: Sunday, September 28, 8:00 PM → Monday, September 29, 7:25 AM
-Delayed to: Monday, September 29, 3:45 AM → 3:55 PM

-Departure delay: Approximately 7 hours 45 minutes Arrival delay: Approximately 8 hours 30 minutes

-Flight distance: 6,787.78 kilometers.
-Actual flight duration: 8.89 hours.
-Average speed: 763 km/h.

-Arrived Narita Airport, Tokyo (35.75°N, 140.39°E) at 15:55 local time on September 29th instead of 07:25.
-This delay destroyed the day's schedule.
-The plan was to reach Fukuoka by evening.
-The reality was arriving in Tokyo in mid-afternoon with jet lag and no viable option to travel further south.

-**What Actually Happened**:
-The journey to photograph Japan was scheduled to start Sunday evening, September 28th, at 8:00 PM.

 Sunday morning, I received the notification: "Flight delayed.
 New departure: Monday, September 29, 3:45 AM."

+The math was simple.
+Original departure: Sunday 8:00 PM.
+New departure: Monday 3:45 AM.
+That's a 7 hour 45 minute delay.
+The arrival delay would be worse—approximately 8.5 hours, landing at 3:55 PM instead of 7:25 AM.

-This created an interesting problem.
-The flight delay wasn't a surprise at the airport.
-It was announced 12 hours in advance.
-I had Sunday to decide: stay home and sleep, or go to the airport Sunday evening anyway and wait there overnight.
+I had 12 hours to decide: go to the airport Sunday evening and wait overnight, or stay home and sleep in my own bed.
+I chose the bed.
+This was objectively correct.

-The math:
-- Original departure: Sunday 8:00 PM
-- New departure: Monday 3:45 AM
-- Delay: ~7 hours 45 minutes

-I chose to stay home Sunday night.
-Slept in my own bed.
-Arrived at Mumbai Airport around 1:00 AM Monday morning.
+Arrived at Mumbai Airport at 1:00 AM Monday.
 Check-in opened at 1:30 AM.
-Security was empty at 2:00 AM.
-Boarded around 3:15 AM.
-Took off at 3:45 AM.
+Security at 2:00 AM was empty—one of the few advantages of flying at 3:45 AM.
+Boarded at 3:15 AM.
+Took off on schedule at 3:45 AM.
+The irony: the delayed flight departed on time for its delayed schedule.

-This is the problem with tightly scheduled photography trips: they assume things work as planned.
-An 8.5-hour delay in arrival means you don't land in the morning.
-You land in mid-afternoon.
-Your Day 1 schedule evaporates.

-The flight itself: standard.
+The flight covered 6,787.78 kilometers in 8.89 hours.
+Average speed: 763 km/h.
 Economy class, window seat.
-A 3:45 AM departure means you board in darkness and take off in darkness.
-Spent most of the flight trying to sleep with mixed results.
-Recalculated the schedule somewhere over China and accepted that reaching Fukuoka on Day 1 was now impossible.
+I spent most of it trying to sleep while my brain insisted on recalculating the itinerary.
+Somewhere over China, I accepted the obvious: reaching Fukuoka on Day 1 was mathematically impossible.

+Somewhere over the Bay of Bengal, sunrise happened.
+I missed it initially.
+The aircraft had electrically dimming windows—impressive technology, terrible for photography.
+The windows were blacked out.
+I assumed this was non-negotiable.

+I later figured out you could override them by clicking the button multiple times.
+This is the kind of discovery that comes too late to be useful.
+The sunrise was gone.
+But I still tried taking a few shots over the bay.
+Just for the views.
+Settings: f/5.6, 1/500s, ISO 800.

+Results: what you'd expect when shooting through airplane windows at 763 km/h.
+The images existed.
+They weren't good.
+Lesson learned: click harder next time.

-Landed at Narita around 3:55 PM instead of 7:25 AM.
+Landed at Narita at 15:55.
 Immigration took 47 minutes.
-Retrieved luggage: all present.
-Camera gear (Nikon D7500 with kit lens, MacBook M4 Pro): undamaged.

-The original plan: land at 7:25 AM, activate 14-day JR Pass, catch Shinkansen to Fukuoka by afternoon, arrive evening, start photography Day 2.
+I did the math while standing in line: if I cleared customs by 16:45, I could catch a train to Tokyo by 17:15, arrive around 18:30.
+The original plan—activate the ¥80,000 JR Pass, board the Shinkansen to Fukuoka, arrive by evening—was dead.
+The alternative was navigating an unfamiliar city after midnight while jet-lagged and carrying camera gear (Nikon D7500, MacBook M4 Pro, lenses, batteries: 4.5 kg total).

+I retrieved my luggage.
+All present.
+Camera equipment: undamaged.
+Equipment check: passed.

-The new plan: land at 3:55 PM, get to Tokyo, find hotel, sleep, activate JR Pass tomorrow, travel to Fukuoka Day 2, start photography Day 3.
+New plan: get to Tokyo, find hotel, sleep, activate JR Pass tomorrow, travel to Fukuoka Day 2.
+Start photography Day 3 instead of Day 2.

 Sometimes logistics fail before photography even begins.

-**Photography Notes**:
-Airplane window photography: possible but difficult.
-Requirements:
-- Window seat (obviously)
-- Clean window (not guaranteed)
-- Daytime flight (this was mostly night)
-- No wing in frame (seat position matters)
-- High shutter speed (1/1000s minimum to compensate for aircraft vibration and speed)

-This flight was at night.
-Photographed the sunset over the Bay of Bengal during the first hour.
-Settings: f/5.6, 1/500s, ISO 800.
-Shot through the airplane window using a rubber lens hood pressed against the glass to reduce reflections.

-Results: mixed.
-The atmospheric layers during sunset worked.
-The scratched airplane window reduced sharpness.
-This is the trade-off.

-**Reality Check**:
-Expected: Depart Sunday 8:00 PM, arrive Monday 7:25 AM, smoothly transit to Fukuoka, start photography by evening.

-Reality: Flight delayed to Monday 3:45 AM departure, arrived at 3:55 PM instead of 7:25 AM, too late to travel further, stayed in Tokyo for an unplanned night.

-Lesson learned on Day 0: Travel plans are suggestions.
-Delays are inevitabilities.
-Advance notice doesn't prevent impact.
-Flexibility is mandatory.

-But I was in Japan, even if 7 hours later than planned.
-Camera equipment: ready.
-Energy levels: depleted.
-Determination: resilient.

-The next 21 days would cover 10,545 km across Japan before flying the 6,799 km back home.
+The next 21 days would cover 10,545 km across Japan before flying 6,799 km back home.
 But first: hotel in Tokyo.
 Then sleep.
 Then recalculate everything.

 **Photos from This Flight**:
 [Add photo gallery here]